 Create support for retrieving identification property run-time values.

-Implement the methods required for UFT to retrieve identification property run-time values from the application being tested.
+Implement the methods required for UFT One to retrieve identification property run-time values from the application being tested.

 Create support for learning objects.